sf-wdi-24/modules/week-11-front-end-frameworks-and-mobile/day-01/module-02/readme.md

 ## Project Setup

+* Fork and clone <a href="https://github.com/sf-wdi-24/angularjs-lab" target="_blank">this</a> repo.
+When you are finished creating your app submit a pull request.

 *  Use <a href="https://github.com/sf-wdi-24/modules/tree/master/week-10-angular/day-04/module-01" target="_blank">this tutorial</a> as a guide on how to connect your front-end to your back-end.

 *  Make sure to create the appropriate associations between your `Question` and `Answer` models.